Polar Header Image

 Does the train operate in all weather?

 Yes, the Polar Express™ operates rain, snow, or shine.
 Please be sure to dress for the weather on your trip.
+It is extremely unusual for a departure to be canceled due to weather, but check your email before your train ride, just in case.

 What if my plans change or I become ill before the train ride?